 If you end up painting your plywood, this is optional.

-If you prefer carpeting, you need to get indoor/outdoor carpet, which is resistant to UV and moisture.
+You need to get indoor/outdoor carpet, which is resistant to UV and moisture.

 To stick the carpet to your plywood, you’ll need to use indoor/outdoor carpet adhesive.